robotarium/gritsbot_2/README.md

 # 1 - Making the Base Image

+This section details how to make the base image.
+Relatively few changes are made to keep the image small.
+Once the changes in this section have been made, copy the new image to an SD card and use that as the base image.

 ## 1 - Load the RPi image onto an SD card

 Install latest Raspbian lite to an SD card.
 Your .zip file may have a different name.